SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

     If you do not have SSO enabled in your browser, leave the **wdi5:authentication** portion uncommented.

 8. To run the tests you need to pass the url of the application with the command.
-The template of the url is mentioned below.
+The way the url needs to be defined is mentioned below.
 In your terminal run:
     ```
         npm run wdi5 -- --baseUrl:https//{orgName}.launchpad.cfapps.{endPoint}/comsapbpBusinessPartnersone.comsapbpBusinessPartners-1.0.1/index.html#Shell-home
     ```